 ‘Target audience’ are the people who you will deliver your intervention to and are identified according to age and priority population groups.

-If the audience that your group is targeting is more specific than the options provided in the Community Action Plan template (e.g. pregnant women, people who are unemployed) or unknown, groups can indicate this in the template.
+If the audience that your group is targeting is more specific than the options provided in the Community Action Plan template (e.g. pregnant women, people who are unemployed) or unknown, groups you can indicate this in the template.

 This document outlines the influencers, risk factors, issues and activities appropriate for each lifecycle stage.